AndrewJDick/banoffee/README.md

 - To use the zipalign command `$ zipalign -v 4 android-release-unsigned.apk <App Name>.apk`, copy the zipalign file from android-sdk-macosx/build-tools and paste in android-sdk-macosx/tools.
 Only use the zipalign command if are publishing to the Google Play store.

 ##### Future Deployment
+- Commit and push your changes to the repo (New commits are required to increment the build version).
 - Run the deploy-Android Gulp task `$ gulp deploy-Android`.

 #### iOS (.ipa)